Ravnurin/tin-hundur-support/privacy.md

 ## How We Use Your Information
 - **Account Management:** Email and user ID for login and account security
 - **App Features:** Location data to show your location on the Map; "Moments" posts, and for determining eligibility for location-based in-app achievements
-- **Community Features:** Your first name, photos and messages to enable sharing with other dog owners
+- **Community Features:** Your first name, photos, videos and messages to enable sharing with other dog owners
 - **Communication:** Email for important app updates and support
-- **Community Safety** - automated content moderation to detect and prevent inappropriate content using third-party AI services (AWS Rekognition for images, OpenAI for text)
+- **Community Safety** - automated content moderation to detect and prevent inappropriate content using third-party AI services (AWS Rekognition for images and videos, OpenAI for text)

 ## Content Moderation & Safety
 To maintain a safe community environment and comply with app store guidelines, we use automated content moderation services:

-### Image Content Review:
+### Media Content Review:
-- **AWS Rekognition** analyses uploaded photos to detect inappropriate content
+- **AWS Rekognition** analyses uploaded photos and videos to detect inappropriate content
-- Images are processed to identify violations of our community guidelines
+- Images and videos are processed to identify violations of our community guidelines
-- This processing happens automatically when you upload photos
+- This processing happens automatically when you upload photos and videos

 ### Text Content Review:
 - **OpenAI's moderation service** analyses text content for inappropriate material